isabella232/kitchen-ci/source/blog/2015-04-24-test-kitchen-1-4-0-release-notes.html.md

 These environment variables will be set for every command executed in the Chef-related and Shell Provisioners, as well as the Busser Verifier.

 The Bourne shell environment variable setting has also changed.
 Previously they were set with an `env` prepended to the `sh -c '...'` wrapped command.
-As of this commit, these environment variables are set inside the `sh -c '...'` at the top and are exported.
+Now these environment variables are set inside the `sh -c '...'` at the top and are exported.

 For example running `wget "http://chef.io/chef/install.sh"` with `:http_proxy` and `:https_proxy` set would generate a command similar to: